The Wind in the Willows (1987 film): Plot

 Fortunately for Toad, the warden's daughter takes pity on him and helps him escape in the guise of a washerwoman.
-At first hitching a ride on a train, Toad finds the police in hot pursuit but is aided in his getaway by the engine driver.
+At first hitching a ride on a train with another one at the platform, Toad finds the police in hot pursuit on another one, but is aided in his getaway by the train driver, who takes pity on Toad after seeing him in tears.
 His next reprieve comes from a barge woman, but when he bungles a load of laundry, he rudely reveals himself to the barge woman and finds himself back on the road with his old caravan horse.
-There he encounters the very same motorcar whose theft landed him in prison; but in his disguise he fools the owners into letting him drive again.
+There he encounters the very same motorcar whose theft landed him in prison; but in his disguise he fools the owners into letting him drive it again.
 Lesson still not learned, he loses control of the car and barely survives.

-In the meantime, Ratty, unaware of Toad's escape, writes him a letter detailing the takeover of Toad Hall by Wild Wood animals, principally weasels.
+In the meantime, Ratty, unaware of Toad's escape, writes him a letter detailing the takeover of Toad Hall by Wild Wood animals, principally weasels, stoats, and ferrets.
 While describing the ruin wrought on Toad Hall ("A Party That Never Ceases"), Ratty hears the news about Toad from Badger.
 Not long thereafter, an old wayfarer visits Ratty and tells him all about the world beyond the riverbank.
 Overcome with wanderlust, Ratty follows him, but aborts his adventure when he finds Badger's young nephew Portly lost in the woods.
 Moley finds them at the same time as Badger finds Toad washed up on the riverbank, ostensibly with the help of a mystical wood-spirit called Pan.

 As part of the scheme to retake Toad Hall, Moley calls upon the stoats guarding the gate, using Toad's washerwoman disguise.
 He vastly exaggerates the battle plan, fooling the stoats into thinking that overwhelming forces are advancing on Toad Hall.
 That night, Badger, Ratty, Moley and Toad sneak into Toad Hall via an old secret tunnel.
 Aided by the fear of Moley's warning, they deceive the weasels into surrendering and successfully reclaim Toad Hall.
-In private, he prepares a rousing speech despite the friends dissuading him from doing so ("Mr. Toad Reprise").
+In private, Toad prepares a rousing speech despite the friends dissuading him from doing so ("Mr. Toad Reprise").
 That night, the forest animals have a banquet at Toad Hall celebrating their liberation from the weasels, but Toad does not do anything to brag.
-Later, when sitting by a fireplace before Badger, Moley, and Ratty, Toad says his plans to make restitution to all he wronged as well as a new credo of friendship and charity, assuring his friends he has indeed repented.
+Later, when sitting by a fireplace before Badger, Moley, and Ratty, Toad declares his plans to make restitution to all he wronged as well as adopt a new credo of friendship and charity, assuring his friends he has indeed repented.
+During the ending credits, Toad, Rat, Mole and Badger are seen befriending the weasels, stoats and ferrets who, in turn, have repented of their old ways.